Skip to content

 The official Python SDK is published as sybilion on PyPI.
 It ships two layers in one package:

 This page documents the wrapper's idioms.
-For canonical use cases (forecasts, drivers, account, regions/categories), see the Features section — every example there has a Python tab.
+For canonical use cases (forecasts, drivers, alerts, account, regions/categories), see the Features section — every example there has a Python tab.

 Install